Program Accreditation

 • Professional Skills

 Present a professional appearance and maintain personal health.
 Maintain composure during stressful situations.
 Work both independently and as a team member.
-Organize tasks, set priorities and manage projects.
+Organize tasks, set priorities, and manage projects.
 Maintain accuracy and confidentiality of patient records.
 Comply with established policies, procedures, infection control standards, Oregon Tech student conduct code, ADHA code of ethics and the class code of conduct.
 Provide care to all patients regardless of age, race, ethnic origin, physical or mental status or other condition.

 Inability to Meet or Demonstrate Essential Functions